 Get A Bidet – It Is Better Than Toilet Paper

-The real dirty truth about toilet paper then is that we are all conned into buying it as it does no good.
+The real dirty truth about toilet paper is that we are all conned into buying it, and it is not fit for the ecologically sound.

 Even the tree replacement programs come with a hidden catch.